FuchsiaOS/FuchsiaOS-docs-zh_CN/contribute/governance/rfcs/rfc_process.md

 submission step.

-Mechanically, you should invite stakeholders to provide feedback on your RFC by adding them to the "Reviewers" or "CC" fields in the CL, as you would for a normal code review.
+Mechanically, you should invite stakeholders to provide feedback on your RFC by adding them to the "Reviewers" (for stakeholders whose +1 is required) or "CC" fields (for "consulted" stakeholders) in the CL, as you would for a normal code review.
 In addition, you may email your CL to eng-council-discuss@fuchsia.dev soliciting additional feedback.
 The stakeholders should provide you feedback by leaving comments on your RFC in the code review tool.

+Anyone can propose an additional stakeholder for a given RFC, including themselves, by commenting on the RFC CL, although these proposals may not always be accepted.
+If there is broad agreement, the RFC author should add the stakeholder.
+FEC may also request that the author add stakeholders.

+A stakeholder may 'opt out' and ask to be removed, or may delegate their review (for example, to another expert in the relevant area).
+FEC may request that a stakeholder be removed or moved from "reviewer" to "consulted".

 If the discussion is too complex for the code review tool, consider scheduling a meeting with the relevant stakeholders to have a more efficient discussion.